BUL - Update

 The course in Library Skills

 (LIBR 101) was offered for the first time.
-This seven week course required of
+This seven week course required

-components of the course.
-Mr. Anan Hamad is the instructor.
-An evaluation of
+bibliography are components of the course.
+Mr. Anan Hamad is the

-the pilot program was conducted at the conclusion of the year and a report was
+conclusion of the year and a report was distributed.
+It’s interesting to

-distributed.
-It’s interesting to note that one student in the course was
+note that one student in the course was assisting a fourth year student in the

-assisting a fourth year student in the proper way to cite sources for a
+proper way to cite sources for a bibliography.

 PROJECT DESK CALENDARS